Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Introduction

-In the rest of this paper, we will first compare the results in Table \ref{tbF} with some known results for 1D and for free fermion systems.
+In the rest of this paper, we will first compare the results in Table \ref{tbF} for a few interacting and free fermion systems.
 This will give us some physical understanding of Table \ref{tbF}.
-We then discuss 2D $Z_2$ symmetry-protect SPT phases and their gapless edge excitations in detail.
-We start our development of group super-cohomoloy theory for fermionic SPT phases by carefully defining fermionic path integral on discrete space-time.
+We then briefly review the topological bosonic nonlinear $\si$ model on discretized space-time, which leads to the group cohomology theory for the bosonic SPT states.
+We start our development of group super-cohomoloy theory for fermionic SPT phases by carefully defining fermionic path integral for the fermionic nonlinear $\si$ model on discrete space-time.
 Next we discuss the conditions under which the fermionic path integral becomes a fixed-point theory under the coarse-graining transformation of the space-time complex.
-Such a fixed-point theory is a fermionic topological non-linear $\si$-model.
+Such a fixed-point theory is a fermionic topological nonlinear $\si$ model.
 The fixed-point path integral describes a fermionic SPT phase.
-We then construct the ground state wave function from the fixed-point path integral, as well as the Hamiltonian that realize the SPT states.
-In appendix, we develop a group super-cohomology theory, and calculate the Table \ref{tbF} from the group super-cohomology theory.
+We then construct the ground state wave function from the fixed-point path integral, as well as the exact solvable Hamiltonian that realizes the SPT states.
+In the Appendices, we develop a group super-cohomology theory, and calculate the Table \ref{tbF} from the group super-cohomology theory.